mohitattri04/bhumca/README.md

 # bhumca
-This is my first Git Repositary
+This is my first Git Repository.
 Author - Mohit Kumar